-23.30.010 Classifications for the purpose of this Subtitle III

-A. General zoning designations.
-The zoning classification of land shall include one of the designations in this subsection 23.30.010.A.
-Only in the case of land designated "RC2" the classification shall include both "RC" and one additional multifamily zone designation in this subsection 23.30.010.A.
+23.30.010 Classifications for the purpose of this Subtitle III designations in this subsection 23.30.010.A.
+Only in the case of land designated "RC," the classification shall include both "RC" and one additional multifamily zone designation in this subsection 23.30.010.A.